 Daughter Of A Numbers Runner Witnessed An Underground Economy In Action

 This is FRESH AIR.
-I'm Terry Gross.
-Before states ran legal lotteries, there was the underground street version, the numbers.
-Some numbers games were run by organized crime.
-Some were run by enterprising individuals whose best chance at prosperity was through the underground economy.
-In 1960s Detroit, at a time when a lot of African-Americans were shut out of job and economic opportunities, Fannie Davis started running her own numbers operation.
+I'm David Bianculli, editor of the website TV Worth Watching, sitting in for Terry Gross.
+Before states ran legal lotteries, there was the underground street version - the numbers.
+Some numbers games were run by organized crime, and others were run by enterprising individuals whose best chance at prosperity was through the underground economy.
+During the '60s in Detroit, at a time when a lot of black people were shut out of job and economic opportunities, Fannie Davis started running her own numbers operation.
 She did well and raised her five children in a comfortable home that she owned.

-One of those children is my guest, Bridgett Davis.
-She's written a new memoir about her mother called "The World According To Fannie Davis: My Mother's Life In The Detroit Numbers."
-Her mother's profits from being a numbers runner enabled Bridgett to attend Spelman College.
-She went on to graduate from the Columbia University Graduate School of Journalism.
+One of those children is today's guest, Bridgett Davis.
+Her memoir about her mother is now out in paperback.
+It's called "The World According To Fannie Davis: My Mother's Life In The Detroit Numbers."
+Her mother's profits from being a numbers runner enabled Bridgett to attend Spelman College and then go on to the Columbia University Graduate School of Journalism.
 She's the author of two novels and is a creative writing professor at Baruch College of The City University of New York, where she directs the writer-in-residence program.
+She spoke with Terry last year, when her book was first published.

 BRIDGETT DAVIS: The numbers were, first of all, illegal.
 They were a precursor to the legal lottery that we all know about today.
 So when my mom launched her business in 1958, she was stepping into an already thriving and robust business.
 It just happened to be underground.
 Black folks knew about it, and they called it the numbers.
 It basically existed across the country thanks to the Great Migration.
 Black folks had taken this business to different cities, even though it began in Harlem.
 So by the time my mom stepped into it in Detroit, she was able to have a ready set of customers because people were already playing the numbers.
 She simply went to her neighbors and friends and said, I'm now going to be banking the numbers.
 That was how she expressed it.
 You can give your bets to me.